Registered Education Savings Plan

 A family that did not contribute to its child’s RESP for a year or more and therefore has unused contribution room for future years can receive a grant of not more than $1,000 as a CESG in a year (i.e. the CESG on a maximum contribution of $5,000).10

-Example: In March 2013, a father contributes $800 to an RESP set up for his 3-year old daughter Jennifer with a CESG eligible contribution limit of $2,500 in 2013.
+Example: In March 2016, a father contributes $800 to an RESP set up for his 3-year old daughter, Jennifer, with a CESG eligible contribution limit of $2,500 in 2016.
 A CESG of $160 (20% of $800) is paid directly to the RESP trustee.
 In November of the same year, Jennifer’s grandmother contributes $2,500 to another RESP for her.
 Only $1,700 of the second contribution will give entitlement to a CESG.
-Thus, in 2013, RESPs for Jennifer will have received $3,300 in contributions and a CESG of $500, the prescribed annual maximum amount.
+Thus, in 2016, RESPs for Jennifer will have received $3,300 in contributions and a CESG of $500, the prescribed annual maximum amount.
 If the grandmother had not contributed to the RESP in that year, the contribution limit for CESG purposes (i.e. $1,700) would have been carried forward to a future year.

 Canada Learning Bond

 A family that receives the National Child Benefit Supplement in connection with the CCTB (see Section II) may also be entitled to the initial Canada Learning Bond of $500 plus a $100 supplement each year in respect of each child born after December 31, 2003, until the child turns 15 years of age (cumulative maximum of $2,000).
-For this purpose, it is only necessary to open an RESP and not necessary to contribute to the plan.
+For this purpose, it is only necessary to open an RESP; it is not necessary to contribute to the plan.

 Quebec Education Savings Incentive